Tulane UniversityFlyTulane

 How do I get started?

-Create an account, then click Browse Neurons above.
+Create an account, then click Get Started above.
 Open the 3D viewer, click a branch segment, and start proofreading masks frame by frame.

 How does the paintbrush work?